790gradml/gradML/supervised/DiscriminativeGenerative.md

 asymptotic setting, which means the number of training data points is infinity.

-If the two classes is linear separable, which means both models are correct, then we have
+If the two classes are linear separable, then we have
 $$\epsilon(h_{NB}, \infty) = \epsilon(h_{LR},\infty)$$ which means,
 asymptotically, NB and LR produce the identical classifier.

-If the linear assumption does not hold, which is usually the case, we claim LR is expected to outperform NB, i.e.
+If the linear separable assumption does not hold, which is usually the case, we claim LR is expected to outperform NB, i.e.
 $$\epsilon(h_{LR},\infty) \leq \epsilon(h_{NB},\infty)$$ Intuitively,
-this can be shown by observing that, since Logistic Regression assumes no other assumption other than linear classification,
+this can be shown by observing that, since Logistic Regression assumes nothing more than linear classification,
 $\epsilon(h_{LR},\infty)$ converges to $inf_{h\in \mathcal{H}} L(h)$,
 where $\mathcal{H}$ is the class of all linear classifiers, it must therefore be asymptotically no worse than the linear classifier picked